espnet/espnet/doc/espnet2_tutorial.md

       dropout_rate: 0.1
       pos_wise_dropout_rate: 0.1
       att_dropout_rate: 0.1
-      macaron_style: true
       conv_mod_kernel_size: 31
       num_blocks: 14
 ```

 #### Decoder

+The type can be defined through `decoder` parameter by passing a string (either `rnn` or `stateless`) and the internal parts can be configured

 For the decoder, two types of blocks are available: RNN and stateless (only embedding).
-It is defined through two parameters: `decoder` and `decoder_conf`.
-The first one takes a string defining the type of block (either `rnn` or `stateless`) to use while the second takes a single configuration.
-The following parameters can be set but are all optional:
+Contrary to the encoder, the parameters are shared accross the blocks, meaning we only define define only one block here.
+The type of the stack of blocks is by passing a string (either `rnn` or `stateless`) to the parameter `decoder`.
+The internal parts are defined by the config `decoder_conf` containing the following (optional) parameters:

     decoder_conf:
-      rnn_type (RNN only): Type of RNN cells (int, default = "lstm").
+      rnn_type (RNN only, optional): Type of RNN cells (int, default = "lstm").
       hidden_size (RNN only): Size of the hidden layers (int, default = 256).
       embed_size: Size of the embedding layer (int, default = 256).
       dropout_rate: Dropout rate for the RNN output nodes (float, default = 0.0).